gopasspw/gopass/docs/features.md

 This makes it easy to use templates for certain kind of secrets such as database passwords.

-### JSON API

-`gopass-jsonapi` enables communication with gopass via JSON messages.
-This is particularly useful for browser plugins like [gopassbridge](https://github.com/gopasspw/gopassbridge) running gopass as native app.
-More details can be found in [docs/jsonapi.md](./jsonapi.md).

 ### Safecontent

 Gopass can limit display of certain *unsafe* fields in secrets.